niekwit/ChIP-Seq-pipeline/README.md

 ## Introduction

 This ChIP-Seq analsysis pipeline (ChAP) will allow for step-by-step analysis of your paired-end ChIP-Seq NGS data.
+It can take either single-end or paired-end NGS data.

 ## Software dependencies